How to Know Someone’s Character

 The Bible tells us that “A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
 For the mouth speaks what the heart is full of” (Luke 6:45 NIV).

-3. Look at other people’s reaction.
+3. Look at other people’s reactions.
+The best way to know someone’s character is to look at how they react in varied situations.
 This is especially true for someone that you have just met or have had limited interaction with.
 How do the people who they have known for a long period of time treat them?

 4. Look at how they treat the people close to them.
 How do they treat others?
 Do they treat people with respect?
 The way we treat others is a good indicator of our character.

 We see these elements played out in Eliab’s life.
-At the end of I Samuel chapter 16, David is anointed king.
+At the end of 1 Samuel chapter 16, David is anointed as the future king of Israel.
 Shortly after, his three oldest brothers went to join Saul’s army in the war against the Philistines.

-Concerned about his sons welfare, Jesse sends David with supplies hoping to get reassurance that his sons were doing well.
-We read the account in I Samuel 17:12-37.
+Concerned about his sons’ welfare, Jesse sends David with supplies hoping to get reassurance that his sons were doing well.
+We read the account in 1 Samuel 17:12-37.

 David enters the Israelite camp to see the mighty warriors cowering before the giant Goliath.
 Curious, he starts asking questions.
 He couldn’t understand why the Israelite army was not attacking the enemy.
 He hears a fantastic tale that the king is offering great rewards to the man who defeats the giant.